 TYLER RODRIGUE – President

-Tyler Rodrigue serves as the President at Noble Vineyard Management and Noble Custom Harvesting.
-He is responsible for overseeing all operational and financial activities of the businesses.
+Tyler Rodrigue serves as the President at Noble Vineyard Management, Noble Custom Harvesting and Noble Construction and is responsible for overseeing all operational and financial activities of the businesses.

 Prior to forming Noble Vineyard Management and Noble Custom Harvesting, Tyler worked as the Vineyard Manager for Haiku Vineyards where he oversaw the day-to-day farming and business operations.
 Before returning to his agricultural roots, he worked in institutional real estate development and investing at Carmel Partners, JB Matteson, Tiburon Ventures and Heller Pacific.
 During this time he maintained a California Real Estate license and focused on West Coast acquisitions, land entitlement, construction management and asset management.

 Tyler is a graduate of the University of California at Davis with a Bachelor of Arts degree in Managerial Economics and is a graduate of the University of San Francisco with a Master’s degree in Business Administration.
 He currently serves on the Board of Directors for the Russian River Flood Control and Water Conservation District, Mendocino WineGrowers Inc., Rural Community Housing Development Corporation, St. Mary of the Angels Catholic School, and St. Mary of the Angels Foundation.

 David Downey serves as the Executive Vice President at Noble Vineyard Management, Noble Custom Harvesting and Noble Construction and is responsible for the coordination and implementation of all viticulture and custom harvesting activities.